Disciples of Confucius: Gao Chai (Zigao)

 Gao Chai (高柴) was either a native of Qi or Wei.
 His courtesy names were Zigao (子羔) and Jigao (季羔).
 He was either 30 or 40 years younger than Confucius, and was dwarfish and ugly but very intelligent and talented.
 After studying with Confucius he became a criminal judge in Wei, and once famously condemned a prisoner to lose his feet.
 Later, when Gao Chai was forced to flee Wei, that same man helped to save his life.
 Confucius praised Chai for being able to administer stern justice with such a spirit of benevolence that the people he judged could not resent him.
 In the Temple of Confucius his tablet is next to that of Gongxi Ai.

 Qidiao Kai (Zikai)

-Shang Zhu (漆雕開) was either a native of Cai or Lu.
+Qidiao Kai (漆雕開), or Shang Zhu (漆雕開), was either a native of Cai or Lu.
 His courtesy names were Zikai (子開), Ziruo (子若), and Zixiu (子修/脩).
 Little is known about him, except that he was a scholar of the Shujing.
 Confucius was pleased with him for his modesty and for his realistic assessments of himself and other people (Analects 5.6).
 In the Temple of Confucius his tablet follows that of Shang Zhu.